 This varies from school to school.
 We strongly encourage students to apply by March 1 for the fall semester, and by October 1 for the spring semester.

 How do I apply?

-Complete the consortium visitor application available in the Registrar’s office or online.
+Click to download the CCC Student Visitor Application or complete the application available in the Registrar’s office.
 Pay close attention to the instructions.
 There is no cost to apply.

 How do I register for classes, get my housing assignment, etc. at the consortium school?

 Each consortium school handles this differently.
 You will normally receive information with your acceptance letter detailing these items.